pixl8/Preside-CMS/support/docs/docs/02.devguides/37.adminrecordviews/01.customizingdatamanager/page.md

 ## Overview

 As of **Preside 10.9.0**, the admin system comes with a [[adminrecordviews|framework for displaying single records]] through the data manager.
 This guide shows you how to customize the appearance of the view for individual objects.
+It covers:

+* View groups
+* Field renderers
+* Field sort orders
+* Richeditor preview layout
+* Defining your own viewlet

 ### View groups